Redundancy – Managing your finances

 Your next steps

-To understand your rights, including whether you are entitled to redundancy pay, read our Redundancy – what you need to know article.
+- Understand your rights – read our what you need to know article.

-A free personal financial review could help you assess your personal financial situation in more depth.
+- Get a free personal review – understand your personal financial situation in more depth.

 We’re here to support you